roberto-luzardo-sonarsource/candy-land-java-game/README.md

 # Candy Land Game

 A Java implementation of the classic Candy Land board game supporting up to 3 players with a graphical user interface.
+This project includes automated testing, continuous integration, and code quality analysis with SonarQube.

 ## Features